-OVERVIEW: The J. C. Kellogg Foundation takes a broad approach to its funding toward higher education.
+OVERVIEW: The J. C. Kellogg Foundation takes a broad approach to higher education grantmaking across the United States.
 As a result, its giving does not reflect specific higher education initiatives or priorities.

 J.C.
 Kellogg Foundation

 New York, NY 10005